Social Work

 Admissions

 No GRE required.
-Apply by November 15 for fall or summer term.
+Apply by November 15 for fall term.
 View application process & deadlines

 • Earn your degree on your terms: Study with a full course schedule and finish in as few as 2 years, or study with a reduced schedule and finish in 3-4 years.